6-APB: Pharmacodynamics

-The potent agonism of the 5-HT2B receptor makes it likely that 6-APB would be cardiotoxic with chronic or long-term use, as seen with other 5-HT2B receptor agonists such as the withdrawn serotonergic anorectic fenfluramine.
+The potent agonism of the serotonin 5-HT2B receptor makes it likely that 6-APB would be cardiotoxic with chronic or long-term use, as seen with other serotonin 5-HT2B receptor agonists such as the withdrawn serotonergic anorectic fenfluramine.

 Pharmacokinetics

 The pharmacokinetics of 6-APB have not been studied, however, some information can be extracted from user reports.
 These suggest a slow onset of 40–120 minutes.
 The drugs peak effects last 7 hours, followed by a comedown phase of approximately 2 hours, and after effects for up to 24 hours.

 Metabolism

 Although limited literature is available, there is some data on metabolism of 6-APB in rats.
 Its Phase I metabolism involves hydroxylation of the furan ring, then cleavage of the ring, followed by a reduction of the unsaturated aldehyde from the previous step.
 The resulting aldehyde may then take two paths.
 It is either oxidized to a carboxylic acid or reduced to an alcohol, and then hydroxylated.
 Phase II metabolism consists of glucuronidation.
 The most prevalent metabolites in rats were 3-carboxymethyl-4-hydroxyamphetamine and 4-carboxymethyl-3-hydroxyamphetamine.